2025 NRL Grand Final: Regular season

 A showdown with the Brisbane Broncos in round 23 set the team on-track, holding Brisbane try-less in a game for the first time since 2021.
-The next week saw the club achieve a golden point victory over the Penrith Panthers, the four-time defending premiers, with Grant performing a dummy pass to break Penrith's defensive line and win 22-18, which broke a nine-game winning streak for Penrith.
-Another tight 20-14 victory against third place, Canterbury-Bankstown Bulldogs, which saw a concussion to Tui Kamikamica and captain, Grant, sent to the sin bin - and later suspended, Melbourne's ability to close out close was becoming an essential skill as coach Bellamy continued to bemoan the team's inconsistencies.
-With two close wins in a row on their side, round 26 saw Melbourne have their worst second half performance in the club's history, as despite finishing the first half with a 10-0 lead over the Roosters, they conceded 40 points in the second half, to finish the game in a 40-10 loss.
+The next week saw the club achieve a golden point victory over the Penrith Panthers, the four-time defending premiers, with Grant performing a dummy pass to break Penrith's defensive line and win 22-18.
+Another tight 20-14 victory against third place, the Canterbury-Bankstown Bulldogs, saw a concussion to Tui Kamikamica as well as their captain, Grant, sent to the sin bin and suspended.
+Melbourne's ability to close out close was becoming an essential skill as coach Bellamy continued to bemoan the team's inconsistencies.
+With two close wins in a row on their side, round 26 saw Melbourne have their worst second half performance in the club's history, when after finishing the first half with a 10-0 lead over the Roosters, they conceded 40 points in the second half, to finish the game in a 40-10 loss.
 This result guaranteeing Canberra would finish as the minor premiers and Melbourne would most likely finish in second.
 Bellamy once again criticised his team's defence as being "as soft as butter".

-In round 27, already guaranteed second place on the regular season table, and second seed in the finals series, Melbourne entered the final game of the regular season against their future grand final opponents - their second meeting in four weeks, treating the game as a finals series practice.
-Hughes made his return to the side after his shoulder dislocation injury, only to reinjure himself, this time a broken arm that was sustained in a tackle in the 25th minute.
+In round 27, already guaranteed second place on the regular season table, and second seed in the finals series, Melbourne entered the final game of the regular season against their future grand final opponents —their second meeting in four weeks, treating the match as a final's series practice.
+Hughes made his return to the side after his shoulder dislocation injury, only to reinjure himself, this time with a broken arm when making a tackle in the 25th minute.
 In addition, Asofa-Solomona was placed in the sin bin due to a shoulder charge.
-The team's loss and performance, particularly during the loss to Brisbane, drew ire from Bellamy, who criticised the team's attitude, inconsistency - particularly in defence and discipline, which was leaking unnecessary penalties and whether they were ready for a finals campaign.
+The team's loss and performance, particularly during the loss to Brisbane, drew ire from Bellamy, who criticised the team's attitude, inconsistency in defence, their discipline leading to unnecessary penalties and questioned whether they were ready for a finals campaign.
 Ultimately, Melbourne would lose to Brisbane 30-14, although finished the regular season with a 17-7 win-loss record.